StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 - **Kubernetes Cluster Name** - A name to identify the cluster.
 This does not need to match the cluster name used in `kubeconfig`, however, that is usually a good candidate for a unique name.

+If you have not done so already, you will also need to install the [Agent StackPack](/stackpacks/integrations/agent.md).

 ### Deploy the StackState Agent and Cluster Agent